vordhosbnbg/cpp-db-excercise/README.md

 Binary: `unit_test`

-A simple template for running a test scenario - add, filter and delete records from a database have been implemented.
+A simple template for running a test scenario - add, filter and delete records from a database are tested.

 ## Benchmarking